-Weather monitoring is key to any event as weather conditions can not only make or break an event, but can also be potentially hazardous putting attendees at risk.
+Weather monitoring is key to any event as weather conditions can not only make or break an event but can also be potentially hazardous putting attendees at risk.
 As a result, all precautions have been taken and controls put in place to ensure that adverse weather can be managed.
-Lieutenant Colonel Patrick Gascoigne, being the Event Manager, will have been gathering information on weather conditions, either by monitoring the forecast of monitoring conditions onsite, in order that the event can be best prepared for adverse weather conditions familiar with the layout of the campus, both within and without, and also with all extant emergency safety procedures.
+We being, the event organiser have been gathering information on weather conditions, either by monitoring the forecast of monitoring conditions onsite the event can be best prepared for adverse weather conditions

-The Event Manager will monitor weather through conventional systems such as BBC Weather and Met Check as these forecasts can offer in depth and accurate information.
+The Event Manager will monitor weather through conventional systems such as BBC Weather and Met Check as these forecasts can offer in-depth and accurate information.

-Patrick Gascoigne, being the Event Manager, will be supported by Hugh Young who will be in charge of a 20-strong team of stewards carefully selected from the top year of senior pupils from the William McIlvanney Campus.
-These stewards will receive a briefing the night before the event and will be very
+Patrick Gascoigne, being the Event Manager, will be supported by Mr Benjamin Fyffe who will be in charge of a 20-strong team of volunteers carefully selected from the top year of senior pupils from the William McIlvanney Campus.
+These volunteers will receive a briefing on the Friday before the event and will be very familiar with the layout of the campus, both within and without, and also with all extant emergency safety procedures.